Elephants in India

 Human-Elephant Conflict

-Habitat loss has forced the elephants to raid farms, plantations, settlements in the quest for alternative sources of food.
+Habitat loss has forced the elephants to raid farms, plantations, and settlements in the quest for alternative sources of food.
 After all these habitats have replaced their original home.

 The pachyderms frequently raid paddy crops at Bandhavgarh during the months of September– October.
-They even enter the village homes once they catch on to the scent of Mahua, when it is stored.
+They even enter the village homes once they catch on to the scent of Mahua when it is stored.

 Bamboo is one of their favourite feasts, and sometimes when the villagers visit the jungle for firewood, or to illegally collect bamboo, a conflict arises.